The weighted mean matrix with weight sequence $w_n=2n+1$ is a hyponormal operator on $\ell^2$: Concluding Remarks

-After seeing the above result for $w_n=2n+1$, one might reasonably wonder whether the calculations for the weighted mean operator associated with weight sequence $w_n=3n+1$ would be significantly more complex, and the answer is -- Yes.
-To illustrate, we observe that for $w_n = 2n+1$, the reduced form of $q_{nn}$ has a degree $4$ numerator and a degree $5$ denominator.
-In contrast, for $w_n = 3n+1$, the reduced form of $q_{nn}$ turns out to have a degree $6$ numerator and a degree $7$ denominator -- as well as larger coefficients for all the terms, so the calculations for that weight sequence are significantly more complicated.
+After seeing the hyponormality result for $w_n=2n+1$, one might reasonably wonder whether the calculations for the weighted mean matrix for weight sequence $w_n=3n+1$ are significantly more complex, and the answer is -- Yes.
+To illustrate, we observe that for $w_n = 2n+1$, the irreducible form of $q_{nn}$ has a degree $4$ numerator and a degree $5$ denominator (see the proof of Theorem \ref{odd}).
+In contrast, for $w_n = 3n+1$, the irreducible form of $q_{nn}$ has a degree $6$ numerator and a degree $7$ denominator -- as well as larger coefficients for all the terms, so the hyponormality calculations for that weight sequence are significantly more complicated than what was presented here.
+Nevertheless, we offer the following for the reader to consider: